 Charges: € 30

-The Church of Madonna dell’Orto is another one of the most famous places to visit in Venice.
-It was built in 14th century and dedicated to Saint Christopher Martyr.
+The Church of Madonna dell’Orto is another one of the best places to see in Venice.
+It was built in the 14th century and dedicated to Saint Christopher Martyr.
 The church looks gorgeous with its brickwork construction, mullioned and rose windows, stunning arches, geometrical themes, and marble pillars.

-Don’t miss: Sculpture of Madonna with Child, Altarpiece of St John Baptist with Saints Peter, Monument to Gerolamo Cavazza, and Martrydom of St Lorenzo by Daniel van den Dyck
+Don’t Miss: Sculpture of Madonna with Child, Altarpiece of St John Baptist with Saints Peter, Monument to Gerolamo Cavazza, and Martyrdom of St Lorenzo by Daniel van den Dyck

 Opening hours: 10 am – 5 pm

 Charges: € 2.50